£17 an Hour Annual Salary — £33,150 Per Year

 Real take-home pay can differ when overtime premiums, unpaid leave, variable shifts, pension deductions, or student loans apply.
 This page intentionally keeps assumptions simple so the result loads quickly and stays easy to compare across many rate points.

 For final planning, open the main calculator and tailor inputs to your exact schedule.
-If you are paid under Scottish tax bands, run the gross salary result through the Take-Home Pay calculator with Scotland selected.
+If you are paid under a different tax region, use the alternate region link in the section below.

 Frequently Asked Questions